wilni/small-talk-client/README.md

 # Small-Talk

-This is instant mesanger with live games.
+This is an instant messager with live games.
-You are able to add, delete and chat with connections as well as play live games.
+You are able to add, delete, and chat with connections as well as play live games.

 Link to deployed site: https://small-talk-live.herokuapp.com/

-It is built with React for the front end and an express server in the beack end.
+It is built with React for the front end and an express server in the back end.
-Both the server and client side of the app need to be running synchronously.
-The reposositories are as follows.
+The app's server and client side need to be running synchronously.
+The repositories are as follows.

 Small-Talk-client: